MaxHalford/streaming-cdf-benchmark/README.md

 ## Methods

-- **Histogram**: Custom implementation of [*A Streaming Parallel Decision Tree Algorithm*](http://jmlr.org/papers/volume11/ben-haim10a/ben-haim10a.pdf).
+- **Histogram**: Custom variant of [*A Streaming Parallel Decision Tree Algorithm*](http://jmlr.org/papers/volume11/ben-haim10a/ben-haim10a.pdf).
 I implemented this myself.
 You can find another implementation written in Golang [here](https://github.com/VividCortex/gohistogram).
 - **KLL**: Implementation of [*Optimal Quantile Approximation in Streams*](https://arxiv.org/abs/1603.05346).
 I found an implementation [here](https://github.com/edoliberty/streaming-quantiles), to which I added a `cdf(x)` method.
 Furthermore I made the algorithm deterministic by adding a `seed` parameter.
+- **StreamHist**: Implementation of [*A Streaming Parallel Decision Tree Algorithm*](http://jmlr.org/papers/volume11/ben-haim10a/ben-haim10a.pdf).
+I found an implementation [here](https://github.com/carsonfarmer/streamhist).
 - **t-digest**: Implementation of [*Computing Extremely Accurate Quantiles Using t-Digests*](https://arxiv.org/abs/1902.04023).
 I found an implementation [here](https://github.com/CamDavidsonPilon/tdigest).

 Each method has an `update(x)` method as well as a `cdf(x)` method.
 I evaluated each method by updating it with a stream of `n` values.
 I stored and then sorted all the streamed values in order to obtain the real CDF function.
 I then compared took `m` uniformly spaced values and calculated the absolute error between the real CDF values and the output each method's `cdf(x)` function.